ea5gvk/nostar-dudestar/README.md

 Host/Mod: Select the desired host and module (for D-STAR) from the selections.

 Callsign:  Enter your amateur radio callsign.
 A valid license is required to use this software.

-A valid DMR ID is required to connect to DMR servers.
+DMRID: A valid DMR ID is required to connect to DMR servers.

+DMR+ IPSC2 hosts:  The format for the DMR+ options string is the complete string including 'Options='.
+Create your options string and check 'Send DMR+ options on connect' before connecting.
+A description of the DMR+ options string can be found here: https://github.com/g4klx/MMDVMHost/blob/master/DMRplus_startup_options.md .

 Talkgroup:  For DMR, enter the talkgroup ID number.
-A very active TG for testing functionality on Brandmeister is 91 (Brandmeister Worldwide)
+A very active TG for testing functionality on Brandmeister is 91 (Brandmeister Worldwide).
+You must TX with a talkgroup entered to link to that talkgroup, just like a real radio.
+Any ststics you have defined in BM selfcare will work the same way they do if you were using a hotspot/radio.

-MYCALL/URCALL/RPTR1/RPTR2 are always visible, but are only relevent to Dstar modes REF/DCS/XRF.
+MYCALL/URCALL/RPTR1/RPTR2 are for Dstar modes REF/DCS/XRF.
 These fields need to be entered correctly before attempting to TX on any DSTAR reflector.
 RPTR2 is automatically entered with a suggested value when connected, but can still be modified for advanced users.

 # Compiling on Linux
 This software is written in C++ on Linux and requires mbelib and QT5, and natually the devel packages to build.
 With these requirements met, run the following: